 Structural integrity score of this manuscript is higher than 89% of the manuscripts uploaded to PoolText

-With this report, your manuscript is scored for the English language use and by making necessary improvements you will be able to avoid delays in the review process and minimize rejections due to poor language.
+By making recommended improvements you will be able to avoid delays in the publication process and minimize rejections due to poor language.

 With this report, you see the similarity level of your manuscript and by making necessary improvements you will be able to avoid delays in the editorial process and reduce immediate rejections due to high similarity.

 Your manuscript is compared against billions of internet documents, archived internet data, and several repositories of periodicals, journals, and publications.

 How important is the percentage of similarity index of an article?

 Plagiarism means using words, sentences, or ideas from another work without clearly acknowledging the source.
 A high similarity level is a common reason for immediate rejection by the journal editor without further evaluation of the manuscript.

 With this report, you see the possible errors and recurring references in the reference section of your manuscript and by making necessary improvements you will be able to avoid delays in the publication process.